-Application period now open through May 21, 2018
+Application period now open (extended beyond May 21)

 Physical therapist assistants play an important role with patient care and are a valued member of the healthcare team of movement and rehabilitation specialists.